-Sustainable refrigerant replacement app
+Sustainable refrigerant replacement and comparison app

 A global trend toward sustainable refrigeration means many refrigeration and air conditioning systems must undergo a refrigerant replacement process.
-The Low-GWP Tool app makes it easy for service technicians to determine which new refrigerant type will work best within the system and what the consequences will be for super heat adjustment and system capacity before beginning the retrofit process.
+The Low-GWP refrigerant replacement app makes it easy for service technicians to determine which new refrigerant type will work best within the system and what the consequences will be for super heat adjustment and system capacity before beginning the retrofit process.

-The Low-GWP Tool app helps you upgrade refrigeration and air conditioning systems with confidence and avoid causing expensive damage by choosing the wrong refrigerant.
+The Low-GWP app helps you upgrade refrigeration and air conditioning systems with confidence and avoid causing expensive damage by choosing the wrong refrigerant.
 The tool helps you identify possible variations of energy efficiency in your refrigeration system when replacing the current used refrigerant with a lower GWP refrigerant alternative.

 Conditions for usage of the low-GWP tool